Loide Augusto

-Loide António Augusto (born 26 February 2000) is an Angolan footballer who plays as a winger for Turkish Süper Lig club Çaykur Rizespor on loan from Vasco da Gama and the Angola national football team.
+Loide António Augusto (born 26 February 2000) is an Angolan professional footballer who plays as a winger for Süper Lig club Çaykur Rizespor, on loan from Vasco da Gama, and the Angola national team.

 Club career

 Born in Luanda, Augusto played youth football for Escola de Futebol do Zango before joining Sporting CP in Portugal in 2018.

 On 20 June 2022, Augusto signed a two-year contract with Mafra.

 On 4 July 2023, Augusto signed for Süper Lig club Alanyaspor on a four-year contract.